jp4474/CUDA-Examples/docs/source/programming.rst

 Programming
 =====

 Understanding these 3 concepts will get you started on CUDA.
-However, it is recommened to thoroughly read and understadn the content available at https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#memory-hierarchy
+However, it is recommened to thoroughly read and understand the content available at https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#memory-hierarchy

 1.1 Kernels